shirazisam/2024-DEV1-005-DevelopmentBooks/README.md

 ## Running the application as a Docker container

-If Docker is installed, the application can be launched as a container.
+If Docker is installed, the application can be launched as a container by running the Docker build image target.
-First, ```package``` the application as a Docker image:
-- in the project root folder, run the Maven package phase:
+- in the project root folder, run the following:
 ```
-mvnv package
+mvnv package docker:build
 ```
 This will build the application and create the Docker image on the local file system.